ropellad/LDD3-Notes/Chapter_2_Building_and_Running_Modules.md

 1. Full C Library access
 2. You can use a conventional debugger
 3. If the driver hangs, you can kill it
-4. User memory is swappable so it will not take up as much room if infrequently used
+4. User memory is swapable so it will not take up as much room if infrequently used
 5. Can still enable concurrent access to a device
 6. Easier to write a closed-source driver (but boo closed source!)